deadlydog/deadlydog.github.io/_posts/2012-11-06-get-autohotkey-script-to-run-as-admin-at-startup.md

 ---
 **<Update>**Before you go running your script as an admin, see if [this less obtrusive fix](http://dans-blog.azurewebsites.net/get-autohotkey-to-interact-with-admin-windows-without-running-ahk-script-as-admin/) will solve your problems.**</Update>**

-A few weeks back I posted [some problems with running AutoHotkey (AHK) in Windows 8, and that the solution was to run your AHK script as admin](http://dans-blog.azurewebsites.net/?p=97).&#160; I also showed how to have the script start automatically when you logged into Windows.&#160; What I didn’t realize at the time though was that the method only worked for launching my AHK script as an admin because I had disabled UAC in the registry (which prevents most Metro apps from working in Windows 8, and likely isn’t acceptable for most people).
+A few weeks back I posted [some problems with running AutoHotkey (AHK) in Windows 8, and that the solution was to run your AHK script as admin](http://dans-blog.azurewebsites.net/?p=97).
+I also showed how to have the script start automatically when you logged into Windows.
+What I didn’t realize at the time though was that the method only worked for launching my AHK script as an admin because I had disabled UAC in the registry (which prevents most Metro apps from working in Windows 8, and likely isn’t acceptable for most people).

-So here is a Windows 8, UAC-friendly method to automatically launch your AHK scripts as admin at startup (also works in previous versions of Windows).&#160; The trick is to use the Task Scheduler:
+So here is a Windows 8, UAC-friendly method to automatically launch your AHK scripts as admin at startup (also works in previous versions of Windows).
+The trick is to use the Task Scheduler:

 1. Open the Task Scheduler (also known as “Schedule tasks” in Windows 8 Settings).